kharesa/stayhotels-cw-site/README.md

 # Support

 For any contact for this reach out to kharesa1, kingslet108 or lin.wang@qmul.ac.uk.
-[QMUL](https://qmplus.qmul.ac.uk/course/view.php?id=15599)
+Completed for coursework at [QMUL](https://qmplus.qmul.ac.uk/course/view.php?id=15599)

 # Authors and acknowledgment